guohaoxiang/NH-Rep/README.md

 This is the most convenient way to try _NH\_Rep_, everything is already settled down in the docker.

         $ docker pull horaceguo/pytorchigr:isg
-        $ docker run --runtime=nvidia --ipc=host --net=host -v /path/to/nh_rep/:/workspace -t -i horaceguo/pytorchigr:isg
+        $ docker run --runtime=nvidia --ipc=host --net=host -v PATH_TO_NH-REP/:/workspace -t -i horaceguo/pytorchigr:isg
         $ cd /workspace

 Then you can convert the points sampled on B-Rep model in _input\_data_ to implicit representation:

-        $ cd conversion
+        $ cd code/conversion
-        $ python run.py --conf setup.conf --pt output_data
+        $ python run.py --conf setup.conf --pt ../data/output_data

 The training will take about 8 minutes to finish.
 Currently we only support training with one gpu, you can set gpu id via _--gpu_ flag.
-The output neural implicit function (broken_bullet_50k_model_h.pt) are stored in folder _output\_data_, whose zero surface can be extracted with our iso-surface generator:
+The output neural implicit function (broken_bullet_50k_model_h.pt) are stored in folder _data/output\_data_, whose zero surface can be extracted with our iso-surface generator:

-        $ cd ../output_data
+        $ cd PATH_TO_NH-REP/data/output_data
         $ /usr/myapp/ISG -i broken_bullet_50k_model_h.pt -o broken_bullet_50k.ply -d 8

-You will find the feature-preserving zero-surface mesh (broken_bullet_50k.ply) in _output\_data_.
+You will find the feature-preserving zero-surface mesh (broken_bullet_50k.ply) in _data/output\_data_.

 **Via Conda**